aegean-odyssey/PrusaSlicer-settings/Monoprice/Monoprice.md

 ## Release 0.0.8

+* Change printer id from MiniDelta to MPMD
 * Change PET to PETG to match Prusa's filament work
 * Change filament vendor from null to "Generic"
 * Add bed_model entry